jiangranwang/Inconsistency-on-Medley/README.md

 -------------------
 This is an extension of Medley [[1]](#1) failure detector with feedback-based optimizations to reduce tail failure detection time caused by unlucky nodes.
+This is used to generate the the membership files for the [Leader Election](https://github.com/jiangranwang/LeaderElection) project.

 Prerequisites
 --------------------